jsdelivrbot/fullstack-microservices-1/README.md

 * Add A/B testing functionality
 * Add functionality to capture site usage metrics
 * Vulcanize for a prod environment
+* Explore other transports for stager (streams, etc)

 # Thoughts